Marama-App/marama/.github/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [Mārama Code of Conduct](https://github.com/Marama-App/marama/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## I don't want to read this whole thing, I just have a question!
-If you have a question please do not create an issue or pull request, the best method to ask questions is to email us at info.marama.app@gmail.com.
+If you have a question please do not create an issue or pull request, the best method to ask questions is to email us at `info.marama.app@gmail.com` with the subject of the question in the subject line and then your question detailed in the email.

 ## How Can I Contribute?